ddiama/ddiama.github.io/index.md

   caption: "Photo credit: Photo by Iwan Shimko on Unsplash"
 excerpt: "Personal website"
 ---
-I am a self-motivated and creative engineer with a diverse range of skills.
-I am currently focusing on fundamentals of machine learning and specifically deep learning techniques to create predictive models for fluid mechanics problems.
-I am passionate with python programming and developing small projects in my personal GitHub page.
+A highly efficient, scientifically curious and innovation focused professional with extensive experience in engineering principles, aerospace, energy systems, and mechanical engineering.
+Possesses excellent organisational, planning, and high-level analytical skills that include the ability to see granular, as well as big picture issues.
+Bringing forth capability in performing research on various processes and offering solutions and alterations to achieve optimal results.
+Outstanding interpersonal, written, and oral communication skills and proficient in building relationships with engineers, researchers, professors and co-workers.

-I am currently working in Mälardalen University (MDU) as a PhD Researcher for an EU-funded collaborative research project, [HECARRUS](https://hecarrus.eu/).
-My work focuses on the conceptual design of a Boundary Layer Ingestion (BLI) propulsor employed in a hybrid-electric commuter aircraft.
-For more details, check out my [Resume](/resume/) and [Research](/research/) pages.
+For more details, check out the [Resume](/resume/) and [Research](/research/) pages.

 *Reach out on [Twitter](https://twitter.com/dediamant95) and/or [LinkedIn](https://www.linkedin.com/in/dimitra-eirini-diamantidou/)*.